 PIONIER is tracking its own fringes.
 Due to the limited dynamic range of the detector, the fringe tracking requires a minimum visibility of V = 0.05, or 5%.
 This requirement must, however, be met only on the short and intermediate baselines in a given quadruplet, since the fringe position on the longest (or most resolved) baselines can be calculated from the information obtained from the less resolved, fringe tracking baselines.
 Depending on the geometry of the baselines that can track fringes, two or three remaining baselines can be bootstrapped.
 If bootstrapping the fringe position is possible in this way, the limit at which fringes can be reduced and calibrated is much lower, namely V = 0.01, or 1%.

 The faint limit depends on the observing conditions.
-After recent upgrades of the VLTI (AT being recoated, use of STS) and the Astronomical Site Monitor, the limit values have been assessed and are modified for observing proposals from P105 onwards.
+After recent upgrades of the VLTI, and the installation of the NAOMI adaptive optics the limit values have been assessed and are modified for observing proposals from P105 onwards.
 Starting from P105 a new atmospheric turbulence constraint replaces the current seeing constraint.
 There is no need to ask for photometric conditions while using PIONIER, usually CLEAR is reccomended for faintest sources, while THIN conditions are sufficient for all the other cases.
 The execution times depending on the brightness of the source are:

 |Dispersion||Limit (H mag)||Conditions to be used in phase 1